wrnlb666/yet-another-string-library-in-c/README.md

 # string
-A string library that only depends on libc, with optional bdw-gc support to have a gc manage memory for you
+A string library that only depends on libc, with optional bdw-gc support to have a gc manage memory for you.

-define `USE_GC` when compiling `str.c` to use [`bdw-gc`](https://www.hboehm.info/gc/) to avoid calling any `str_destroy` functions.
+define `USE_GC` when compiling `str.c` to use [`bdw-gc`](https://www.hboehm.info/gc/) to avoid need of calling any `str_free` functions.

 ### Struct:
 ***